Let’s fight childhood obesity together!

 Who qualifies to participate in Healthy Kids?The Healthy Kids Program is open to children ages 8-12.
 Each six-week session is limited to 20 children and one parent or guardian per child.

 How will my child benefit by participating in Healthy Kids?

 Your child will learn how to make healthier food choices at home, at the grocery store and when eating out; improve their self-esteem, understand their emotions, become more physically active and plan and cook healthy meals.
 Best of all, in just six short weeks, they'll learn how to make small changes that lead to big results and a lifetime of health and wellness!
-They’ll also participate in fun activities such as kickboxing, an obstacle course and a cooking class.

 How often does the Healthy Kids program meet?

 The group meets once a week for the six weeks.
 All sessions are scheduled on weekday evenings and last 60-90 minutes.

 There is no cost to participate in this program thanks to the generous support of Sprouts Healthy Communities Foundation, a community giving program that supports kids’ health and education.

 When does the next Healthy Kids program start?

 The next session of Healthy Kids is scheduled to begin in the spring of 2020.